pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

 rejuvenation of the Chinese nation and build a modern and powerful socialist country.

-Realizing the great rejuvenation of the Chinese nation and building a modern and powerful socialist country is a great goal established by the Communist Party of China.
+Realizing the great rejuvenation of the Chinese nation and building a modern and powerful socialist country is a great goal established by the CCP.
 The Chinese Communists have worked hard for a century and successfully opened up a path of socialist modernization with Chinese characteristics that is different from the West.
 Standing at a new height in the overall development of the cause of the party and the country, the 19th National Congress of the Communist Party of